EivindDelFierro/Expense-Tracker/README.md

 Babel (and related libraries): Allows simplified transpilation of ES6 to ES5 to facilitate backwards compatibility with older browsers such as IE11.

 ESLint: Automates development opinions as documented in configuration file, improving consistency and maintainability.
+- eslint-config-prettier: Disables rules that conflict with prettier and is faster than eslint-plugin-prettier, makes prettier act as the linter, which is slower
+- eslint-config-react-app: Has appropriate rule sets for react development, including support for hooks

 html-loader: Utilized to conver html links into strings.

 html-webpack-plugin: Simplified HTML file creation during webpack build compilation.

 Prettier: Automate code formatting, improving code consistency

+react: Modularizes front-end development by allowing reusable component functions.

 react-dom: Provides methods to allow rendering of React applications